coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 ~~~~~~~~~~~~~~~~~~~~

 Requiring the above modules creates an environment which is mostly
-compatible with the rest of |Coq|, up to a few discrepancies:
+compatible with the rest of Coq, up to a few discrepancies:

 + New keywords (``is``) might clash with variable, constant, tactic or